-- Birth plan, hospital notes, and insurance information
+- Birth plan and insurance information.

-- Going home clothes, which should be loose fitting and comfortable
+- Going home clothes, which should be loose fitting and comfortable.

-- Hairbrush and ties/clips for long hair
+- Hairbrush and ties or clips for long hair.

 For the baby:

-- Socks or booties
+- Socks or booties.

 Don't forget about your partner!
 Your birth partner may require a few things including: